sebastianduchene/tree_based_recombination/README.md

 ```

 ![plot of chunk unnamed-chunk-5](figure/chunk3.png)
+**Fig 4.** Phylogenetic network estimated using consensus of gene trees.

 I simulate 10 alignments for the gene trees.
 In each case I multiply the branch lengths of the tree by absolute values of a random normal variatble.
 This is to create different levels sequence divergence.